Patent Licensing Royalty Rates: Everything You Need to Know

 Discounts on Putting a Premium on Royalties

 Both parties should keep in mind that the value of the product being sold may increase or decrease in price.
 There are several factors that can affect the value of a product, including after-market technology that may deem the product less useful, competing technologies, and the size of the market itself.
 These considerations should be made before choosing to put a premium, also referred to as a surcharge, on royalties.

 Rates can vary between 0.1 and 25 percent or more depending on the industry and type of invention.
-There are royalty guides out there to assist inventors in determining the right royalty rate to ask for.
-The inventor should do his or her homework in terms of learning the following:
+Royalty guides can assist inventors in determining the right royalty rate.
+The inventor should do his or her homework in terms of:

 - What the standard rates are

 - The likelihood that other competitive technologies will be placed into commerce anytime in the foreseeable future

 - Whether or not there is already a similar type of product being sold